 Most products will incur about a 15% referral fee unless you’re in categories such as 3D printed products, video game consoles, unlocked cell phones, personal computers, or other consumer electronics.

-Some categories, such as Amazon Explore, Amazon Device Accessories gift cards, and jewelry, can be charged upwards of a 20% referral fee.
+Some categories, such as Amazon Explore, Amazon Device Accessories gift cards, and jewelry, charge upwards of a 20% referral fee.

-On top of that, there’s a minimum referral fee you may have to pay, on a per-item basis, and ranges from .30 cents to $5.00.
-For a complete list of referral fees, you can check Amazon’s fee schedule.
+On top of that, there’s a minimum referral fee you may have to pay on a per-item basis, and it ranges from .30 cents to $5.00.
+For a complete list of referral fees, review Amazon’s fee schedule.

 High-Volume Listing Fee

 If you sell a high number of items, you’ll be subject to a high-volume listing fee.
 You’ll have to pay this fee if your item is a non-media item, was created at least 12 months ago, has not sold in the previous 12 months, and had an active offer on it at some point.

 Amazon waives this fee for the first 100,000 listings that are eligible.
 However, after you pass 100,000 listings, you’ll be subject to the $0.005 fee.
 And don’t forget that every sale a business makes on Amazon is likely subject to eCommerce business sales tax.